Skip navigation

 Department: Humanities

-I joined Northumbria University in 2019, having previously taught at Princeton University, Université Paris Nanterre, and the Ecole des Hautes Etudes en Sciences Sociales.
-My research lies at the intersection of urban history, environmental history, and the history of gender, body, and sexuality, with a focus on the 20th century.
+I joined Northumbria University in 2019, having previously taught at Princeton University, Université Paris Nanterre, Science Po Paris and the Ecole des Hautes Etudes en Sciences Sociales.
+My research lies at the intersection of urban history, the environmental humanities, and the history of gender, body, and sexuality, with a focus on the 20th century.
 I am particularly interested in the history of Americans’ intense engagement with their coastlines, from the 19th-century beach-bathing boom until today’s climate crisis and its catastrophic consequences for coastal communities.

 I regularly appear on radio, podcast and tv shows to speak about my research.
 In 2022, I was featured on Arte's tv-show "Making History" to talk about "The Parasol and Beach Culture."
 I also use my expertise to write about topical issues for a general audience.
-You can find an op-ed (in French) I wrote for Libération in reaction to the 2020 Australian bushfires here, a short article in English in reaction to the 2020 Covid beach closures here, and a short article on the early 20th-century bathing suit controversies published for Metropolitics here.
+You can find an op-ed (in French) I wrote for Libération in reaction to the 2020 Australian bushfires here, an article on how history can help us save California beaches for Time Magazine (2024) here, and my Top 5 beach reads recommendations for The Wall Street Journal here (2024).

-At Northumbria, I contribute to American studies and history modules, including the first-year core module "From Sea to Shining Sea: US History from 1776 to 2008" and the third-year module "States of Nature: Peoples & Environments in the America."
+At Northumbria, I contribute to American studies and history modules, including the first-year core module "From Sea to Shining Sea: US History from 1776 to 2008", the second-year module "Affluence & Anxiety: US history 1920-1960" and the third-year module "Red, White and Green: The American Environment through Time."
 While teaching at Northumbria, I have reflected on the need to historicize the climate crisis and bring environmental issues to the forefront of the American studies curriculum.
 I have developed these ideas in a recent essay ("Decarbonizing the US History Survey") published in the Journal of American Studies and a roundtable I edited for Transatlantica

 I have been active in several learned societies.
 I am a member of the BAAS (British Association of American Studies) executive committee, where I co-lead our sustainability initiative, Green BAAS.
 I am also currently Regional Representative (France) for the European Society of Environmental History.